Rsverma/RSVAssetManager/README.md

 ## Key Features

-* Create Order - Send to Broker or save to databse
+* Create Order - Send to Broker or save to database
   - Send orders to broker using FIX protocol or save already executed orders to database
 * View Orders
   - View all orders executed by traders in your firm.